 Once things go sideways, the best you can do is to remedy the problem as quickly as possible and get those deals back online.
 Here’s where Ozcode can help.

-Ozcode Production Debugger makes short work of Black Friday Bugs
+Ozcode Live Debugger makes short work of Black Friday Bugs

 Once you assess the severity of an exception by the number of times it is thrown or the number of users it affects, you can select it for debugging with full time-travel debug information to determine the root cause of the error.